AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/error-read-only-file-system-when-accessing-the-read-only-directory-var-generation.md

 ---
+description: 'This article provides a fix for when on Adobe Commerce on cloud infrastructure you receive an error when the application accesses the `var/generation` directory.
+This might occur due to a missing constructor dependency injection.
+As an immediate workaround, you may turn off the symlink generation via this deployment variable:'
+labels: Magento Commerce Cloud,deploy,generated_code_symlink,troubleshooting,var,var/generation,Adobe Commerce,error,cloud infrastructure,2.0,2.1
 title: Error (read-only file system) when accessing the read-only directory var generation
-labels: Magento Commerce Cloud,deploy,generated_code_symlink,troubleshooting,var,var/generation,Adobe Commerce,error,cloud infrastructure,2.0,2.1
 ---

+# Error (read-only file system) when accessing the read-only directory var generation

 This article provides a fix for when on Adobe Commerce on cloud infrastructure you receive an error when the application accesses the `var/generation` directory.
 This might occur due to a missing constructor dependency injection.
 As an immediate workaround, you may turn off the symlink generation via this deployment variable: